... aka: Gargon Terror, The

 Thomas Lockyear Graeff

-Hilariously awful dialogue, robotic acting, an alien creature that looks like something that should be cracked open and dipped in butter and swishy boi aliens who walk like they have something shoved up their asses and talk like they have a learning disability are just three of the reasons Teenagers from Outer Space is one of the best bad movies there is.
+Hilariously awful dialogue, robotic acting, an alien creature that looks like something that should be cracked open and dipped in butter and swishy boi aliens who walk like they have something shoved up their asses and talk like they have a learning disability are just four of the reasons Teenagers from Outer Space is one of the best bad movies there is.
 A quintet of male aliens land on Earth in a screw-shaped spacecraft and immediately start surveying the area.
 They need a breeding / growing ground for creatures called "gargon;" which are their reserve food supply and are played by Maine lobsters.
 The fast-growing creatures adapt well to the Earth's atmosphere, so the aliens plan on bringing a thousand more of them back and letting them graze on whatever happens to be living on our planet until they reach maximum capacity.
 A defector amongst the group is Derek ("David Love" / Charles Robert Kaltenthaler), who has learned how life used to be for their kind from an outlawed book.
 On their planet, children are raised to be obedient machines in a "supreme race" and never know their birth parents or about love or kindness.

 After unsuccessfully trying to get them to go to an uninhabited planet instead, Derek gets into a minor scuffle with the other aliens and runs off.
 With an identification tag of a dog named Sparky (that got zapped to a skeleton with a "focusing disintigrator gun") in hand, Derek makes his way to a small town and finds the address on the tag.
 At the home lives sweet, orphaned teen Betty Morgan (Dawn Anderson, formerly Dawn Bender and a popular radio actress in her day) and her guaradian, Gramps (Ed Wood movie regular Harvey D. Bunn).
 Thinking he's there to rent out one of their rooms, Betty and Gramps decide to put him up and let him borrow clothes.
 Meanwhile, the smug, mean-tempered Thor ("Bryan Grant" / Bryan Pearson) has been put in charge of hunting down Derek - the son of their leader - while the spaceship captain (King Moody) takes the rest of the aliens back to their home planet.
 They'll eventually return with a fleet of spaceships to drop the thousands of gargon monsters off.
 Armed with a toy cap gun, Thor blasts nearly everyone he comes into contact with, reducing them to skeletons.